 A Simple Guide around Cat Coat Colours & Marking Genetics

-Appreciating these amazing colours, I am often asked how they are created.
+I am often asked how these amazing colours are created.
 In the beginning, I had not appreciated how complex Cat Colours & Markings actually are.
 Over time I collected some great source material to help understand what makes outstanding colours and markings in our cats.
 Purely focusing on our lines, I've tried to explain it simply and therefore not covering all the variations in the breed.

 DOMINANCE & RECESSIVE INHERITANCE